jmlandi/backstage-v2/DEPLOYMENT.md

 - ✅ GitHub account
 - ✅ Netlify account (free tier works great)
-- ✅ Neon Database account
+- ✅ Resend account for email sending
 - ✅ All required assets (fonts and images) in the `public` folder

 ## Step-by-Step Deployment